esensi/build/README.md

 ### Jekyll Tasks
 - `gulp jekyll` - Runs all Jekyll subtasks listed below.
-- `gulp jekyll:build` - Builds a new version of Jekyll templates with `--lsi` switch for better related blog posts.
+- `gulp jekyll:build` - Builds Jekyll templates by running `jekyll build`.
+    - Uses `--lsi` switch for better related blog posts.

 ### Clean Tasks

 - `gulp clean` - Runs all clean subtasks listed below.
-- `gulp clean:fonts` - Empties the fonts destination folder.
+- `gulp clean:fonts` - Empties the fonts destination.
-- `gulp clean:images` - Empties the images destination folder.
+- `gulp clean:images` - Empties the images destination.
-- `gulp clean:scripts` - Empties the scripts destination folder.
-This task is ran automatically before `build:scripts`.
+- `gulp clean:scripts` - Empties the scripts destination.
+This task auto-runs before `build:scripts`.
-- `gulp clean:styles` - Empties the styles destination folder.
-This task is ran automatically before `build:styles`.
+- `gulp clean:styles` - Empties the styles destination.
+This task auto-runs before `build:styles`.

 ### Quality Assurance Tasks

 - `gulp lint` - Runs all lint subtasks listed below.
-- `gulp lint:scripts` - Runs jshint on _all_ JavaScript files in the assets directory.
-We suggest using a linter inside your IDE / editor instead.
+- `gulp lint:scripts` - Runs `jshint` on source scripts.

 ### Deployment Tasks

 - `gulp deploy` - Runs all deploy subtasks listed below.
 - `gulp deploy:<environment>` - Uses `rsync` to deploy source files to the destination environment.
-These environments are defined in the `build.json` file.
-Example: `gulp deploy:production` would deploy to SSH connection defined by the `deployment.connections.production` key in `build.json`.
+The environments are defined in the `build.json` file.
+    - Example: `gulp deploy:production` would deploy to SSH connection defined by the `deployment.connections.production` key in `build.json`.

 ## How This Package Works

 This package is an `npm` module.
 It is structured like this to reduce duplication between projects, and make it easier to standardize the build process.
-This package breaks each task out into its own file, as seen in the `src/tasks` directory.
-Any file in that folder gets automatically required by the loop in `index.js`.
+This package breaks each task out into its own NPM module, as seen in the `src/tasks` directory.
+Any file in the `src/tasks` directory gets automatically required by the loop in `index.js`.

 Traditional Gulp workflows just pack all the tasks into one Gulpfile.
-This package however is designed to be consumed modularly as a dependency of a project and so it should be required like any other NPM module within the project's Gulpfile.
+This package however is designed to be consumed modularly as a dependency of a project and so it should be required like any other NPM module within a project's Gulpfile.
 All of the tasks and build commands are then imported with the require statement.
-Developers can then have a clean Gulpfile which they can use to create project-specific tasks and can easily run `npm update` to get the latest Esensi/Build tasks and improvements.
+Developers can then have a clean Gulpfile which they can use to create project-specific tasks and can easily run `npm update` to get the latest `esensi/build` tasks and improvements.

-Because the project Gulpfile is largely empty and uncluttered, it makes a clean place to include project-specific Gulp tasks.
-Add a new task to a project by appending it to the project's Gulpfile or follow the pattern of this package and `require('./path/to/task.js')`.
+Because the project Gulpfile is largely empty and uncluttered, it makes for a clean place to require project-specific Gulp tasks.
+Add a new task to a project by writing it directly in the project's Gulpfile or follow the pattern of this package and `require('./path/to/task.js')`.

+Add new tasks direclty to this `esensi/build` package by creating a new task file in the `src/tasks` directory of your pull request branch.
+Use an existing task as your pattern for development.

 ## Troubleshooting

+- The `gulp watch` task does NOT detect new files: manually restart the task when creating new source files.
+This limitation is a bug in a third party library that will hopefully be fixed soon.
 - This package cannot require `gulp` itself otherwise the following error will be thrown: `Task 'default' is not in your gulpfile`.
 This can result in tasks not showing up.
 Instead make sure the parent project is the one that defines the Gulp dependency.

 ## Contributing